-- Take stock of how you are feeling.
+• Take stock of how you are feeling.
 If you feel able to, set aside some time to think about how you're feeling about your current situation.
 You could start by using some of the tips on this page.
-You might also find it helpful to discuss how you're feeling with someone your trust, like a friend or colleague.
-You might find that your colleagues have had similar experiences to you. - Focus on the things you can control.
+You might also find it helpful to discuss how

+- Focus on the things you can control.
 It's easy to become overwhelmed by uncertainty, and not knowing what's going to happen in the future.
 Instead, try to focus on the day-to-day, and the things that are in your control.
 You could make a plan for the next week, or few days. - Have a daily routine.
 Routine and structure can help to reduce feelings of uncertainty.
 Think about all the day-to-day things that are within your control.
 Is there anything you could do every day, or every week, to make life feel more consistent?
-If you work in irregular shift patterns, are there things you could do during your shift days, and during your non-working days, to help separate the two?
+If your shift patterns are irregular, are there things you could do during your shift days, and during your non-working days, to help separate the two?
 Try not to feel like your routine must be rigid.
-Incorporating new things can help you feel motivated and give you things to look forward to.
+Incorporating new things can help you feel motivated, and give you things to look forward to.